rwanda flag

 Acknowledgements

 This research was made possible thanks to the support of Oak Foundation.
-With thanks to CJ McKinney for detailed feedback on drafts of this Q&A.
+I would like to thank CJ McKinney for detailed feedback on drafts of this Q&A.

 Press Contact